Mail222/awesome-hacktop-daily/README.md

 # Awesome-Everyday
-An amassed list of my daily use programs/links from "Awesome-**Topic**" resources.
+An amassed list of my hacktop tools and services that I daily use.
+Includes programs/links from "Awesome-**Topic**" resources.

 Most of these resources were found during HS/Early College; I'll take any [comments or suggestions](https://github.com/Mail222/awesome-everyday/issues).
 Feel free to star and fork.